japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 * Worker is requested to tryRegisterAllMasters and reregisterWithMaster

-* RpcUtils utility is used to xref:rpc:RpcUtils.adoc#makeDriverRef[makeDriverRef]
+* RpcUtils utility is used to rpc:RpcUtils.md#makeDriverRef[makeDriverRef]

-* (Spark on YARN) ApplicationMaster is requested to xref:spark-on-yarn:spark-yarn-applicationmaster.adoc#runDriver[runDriver] and xref:spark-on-yarn:spark-yarn-applicationmaster.adoc#runExecutorLauncher[runExecutorLauncher]
+* (Spark on YARN) ApplicationMaster is requested to spark-on-yarn:spark-yarn-applicationmaster.md#runDriver[runDriver] and spark-on-yarn:spark-yarn-applicationmaster.md#runExecutorLauncher[runExecutorLauncher]

 === [[setupEndpointRefByURI]] setupEndpointRefByURI Method